shirish-baral/sgpa-cgpa-calculator/README.md

 ## Features
 - **SGPA Calculator**:
   - Allows users to select their semester (from Semester 1 to Semester 8).
-  - Users can choose between subjects like "Scientific and Technical Writing" and "HASS Elective II" in Semester 3 and 4.
-  - Input grades (0-10) for each subject.
+  - Input grades (O,E,A,B,C,D) for each subject.

 - **CGPA Calculator**:
-  - Allows users to input their current CGPA and the number of previous semesters.
+  - Allows users to input their latest SGPA and the semester number for that SGPA.
-  - Computes the CGPA by including the SGPA of the current semester.
+  - Computes the CGPA by including the CGPA upto previous semester.

 ## How to Use
 1. **Select a Semester**: